 The two Maxes got Auggie playing Dungeons & Dragons a couple of times at recess.
 Dungeons & Dragons is a role playing game where players take the role of a fantasy character and then progress through a story engaging in battles, traveling, gathering treasure, and learning things.
 Players make decisions based on the story, and their success is determined by rolling dice.
 The game was first published in 1974 and played (gasp!) without the Internet.

 Snow flies just before Thanksgiving, and Jack and his dad go sledding.
 On the way home Jack finds a wooden sled with metal runners that someone left as garbage, but he takes it and fixes it up.
 It turns out to be tons faster than the plastic sleds most people use.

 Later, Julian tells Jack that he got a new sled too, a state of the art sled from Hammacher Schlemmer that cost $800.
-According to their website, the company has been around for 164 years.
+According to their website, the company has been around for over 165 years.
 They sell some pretty crazy stuff like a snowball slingshot, a 9 1/2 foot remote controlled bald eagle, and an inflatable backyard log flume.
 And while I did not find an $800 sled in their online catalog, I did find this awesome snow cycle at the incredible low price of $1950 (now on sale for only $1200!).

 When Jack learns about Ms. Rubin's science fair project, he says he makes a face like Oh noooooo! like that kid in Home Alone.